FamilySearch/gedcomx/specifications/conceptual-model-specification.md

-`http://gedcomx.org/FirstCommunion`| A fact of a person's first communion in a church. | person `http://gedcomx.org/Funeral`| A fact of a person's funeral. | person `http://gedcomx.org/Immigration`| A fact of a person's immigration. | person `http://gedcomx.org/LandTransation`| A fact of a land transaction enacted by a person. | person `http://gedcomx.org/Living`| A fact of a record of a person's living for a specific period.
+`http://gedcomx.org/FirstCommunion`| A fact of a person's first communion in a church. | person `http://gedcomx.org/Funeral`| A fact of a person's funeral. | person `http://gedcomx.org/Immigration`| A fact of a person's immigration. | person `http://gedcomx.org/Imprisonment`| A fact of a person's imprisonment. | person `http://gedcomx.org/LandTransation`| A fact of a land transaction enacted by a person. | person `http://gedcomx.org/Living`| A fact of a record of a person's living for a specific period.
 This is designed to include "flourish", defined to mean the time period in an adult's life where he was most productive, perhaps as a writer or member of the state assembly.
 It does not reflect the person's birth and death dates. | person
 `http://gedcomx.org/MaritalStatus`| A fact of a person's marital status. | person